Van Wilder: Plot

 Vance "Van" Wilder is a confident and sardonic seventh-year senior at Coolidge College who spends his days driving around campus in his customized golf cart, posing nude for figure drawing classes, and organizing soirees and fundraisers for his peers.
-Upon learning that his son is still in school, his father severs financial support.
+His father severs financial support upon learning that his son is still in school.

 Van seeks a payment extension from the registrar, Deloris Haver.
-After having sex with her, Deloris hands him the paperwork for an extension, which Van realizes he only needed to ask for in the first place.
+After having sex with her, she hands him the paperwork for an extension, whereupon Van realizes he only needed to ask for it.

-After a couple of attempts to get money fast, Van is approached by the Lambda Omega Omega fraternity, offering to pay him a thousand dollars to throw them a blowout party to boost their popularity.
-Gwen Pearson, a reporter for the school paper, writes a story crediting Van as the host of the party.
-Van, who normally refuses to do interviews for the paper, realizes the article can be the "cash cow" he needs to stay in school and agrees to sit down with Gwen for a follow-up piece.
+After a couple of attempts to get money fast, Van is approached by the Lambda Omega Omega fraternity, offering to pay him $1000 to throw them a blowout party to boost their popularity.
+Gwen Pearson, a reporter for the school paper, writes a story crediting Van as the party's host.
+Van, who usually refuses to do interviews for the paper, realizes the article can be the "cash cow" he needs to stay in school and agrees to sit down with Gwen for a follow-up piece.

-Gwen's boyfriend, Richard "Dick" Bagg, is a pre-medical student and the president of his fraternity Delta Iota Kappa, as well as of the student government.
+Gwen's boyfriend, Richard "Dick" Bagg, is a pre-med student and the president of his fraternity Delta Iota Kappa, as well as of the student government.
 As he learns of Gwen's work with Van, suspecting a growing bond between them, he moves to sabotage their prospective romance.

 Van and Richard exchange escalating pranks.

-Gwen learns that Van stopped attending classes years ago, 18 units short of graduation.
-Angry that she dug into such personal details, Van disassociates himself from Gwen, taking a contemplative look at his life.
+Gwen learns that Van stopped attending classes years ago, 18 credits short of graduation.
+Angry that she dug into such personal details, he disassociates himself from her, taking a contemplative look at his life.

-Richard arranges to sabotage Van's latest party with Jeannie, a member of a sister sorority, by smuggling underaged children in and getting them drunk, then calling campus police to the scene.
+Richard arranges to sabotage Van's latest party with Jeannie, a member of a sister sorority, by smuggling children in and getting them drunk, then calling campus police to the scene.
 Van is arrested for providing alcohol to minors and faces expulsion from Coolidge.
 He prepares to leave the college until his friend Taj inspires him to fight the charges.